xraypy/xraylarch/doc/getting_started.rst

 Getting Started with Larch
 ==================================================

-Larch provides both GUI applications and a programming library for visualizing and analyzing X-ray spectroscopy data.
-It can be slightly overwhelming to know where to get started with Larch.
+Larch provides several tools for working with X-ray spectroscopy data.
+First, Larch provides a Python programming library that attempts to all of the functionality needed for the visualization and analysis of X-ray Absorption and Flourescence spectroscopy data.
+It also includes an embedded Python-like scripting language for for interacting with data that can be used either from a very basic command-line interface or as a callable service.
+Finally, Larch has a few GUI applications built on top of these components for X-ary absorption spectroscopy data, and for X-ray Fluorescence and Diffraction mapping.

+Because of this, it can be somewhat confusing to answer the question "What is Larch?" and slightly overwhelming for new people to know where to get started using it.
+The goal is to make this is all meant to be

 We'll try to get you started using Larch, and then point to next places to go for getting the most out of it.

 First, install Larch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~